Centennial Variegated Kumquat Citrus Tree

-Site and Soil: Centennial Variegated Kumquat can be grown outdoors in regions with mild winters.
+Site and Soil: Can be grown outdoors in regions with mild winters.
 It likes 1/2 day to full sun and well drained soil.
 If growing it in a pot, in the winter place your plant in a well-lit room.
 Potting soil should be coarse, acidic, and well-drained.

 Rootstock Description: Flying Dragon is a hardy and very dwarfing rootstock for Citrus that induces very early flowering and fruit production.
 Trees grown on Flying Dragon will rarely exceed 5 ft. in height and will often produce fruit the year they are planted.

-Hardiness: Centennial Variegated Kumquat is hardy to at least 20F, possibly lower once established and in the right microclimate.
+Hardiness: Hardy to at least 27 °F, possibly lower once established and in the right microclimate.

 Bearing Age: 1-2 years after planting